 5. Estonia’s Baltic coast

-Known for the popular city break destination of Tallinn, small and beautiful Estonia also provides swathes of wilderness, with beautiful stretches of coastline, a scattering of islands, and forested national parks along its long Baltic coastline.
-With so much centered on the outdoors, it’s arguably the cheapest country in Europe.
+Small and beautiful Estonia, known for its popular city break destination of Tallinn, also offers stunning stretches of coastline, a scattering of islands, and forested national parks along its long Baltic coastline.
+This country is perhaps the cheapest in Europe since a lot of its attractions revolve around the outdoors.